How to Sell Solar Energy Back to Grid: Comprehensive Guide (2026)

 Retail Rate Compensation

-With full retail rate net metering, you receive credit for excess energy at the same rate you would pay for electricity from the grid—typically around $0.10-$0.15 per kWh in most states.
+According to the Solar Energy Industries Association, with full retail rate net metering, you receive credit for excess energy at the same rate you would pay for electricity from the grid—typically around $0.10-$0.15 per kWh in most states.
 This is the most beneficial arrangement for solar owners.

 Avoided Cost or Wholesale Rate Compensation

-Some utilities only pay the "avoided cost" rate—what it would cost them to generate the power themselves or purchase it wholesale.
+According to Lawrence Berkeley National Laboratory research, some utilities only pay the "avoided cost" rate—what it would cost them to generate the power themselves or purchase it wholesale.
 These rates are typically much lower than retail rates, often $0.03-$0.06 per kWh.

 Feed-in Tariff Fixed Rates